-Filing USCIS Form I-140, Immigrant Petition for Noncitizen Workers
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Filing USCIS Form I-140, Immigrant Petition for Noncitizen Workers

-Form I-140 is an immigration petition to gain employment and be eligible for permanent residency in the United States.
-On this page, you will learn more about what United States Citizenship and Immigration Services (USCIS) Form I-140 is, who can apply for Form I-140, the Form I-140 process, and other information regarding employment-based immigration.
+Form I-140, Immigrant Petition for Alien Workers, is a crucial immigration petition that opens the doors to employment and permanent residency in the United States.
+Here, learn about the significance of United States Citizenship and Immigration Services (USCIS) Form I-140, understand who can apply for it, the process involved, and other key aspects of employment-based immigration.

-Form I-140 is an immigrant employment visa that allows an applicant to immediately become a permanent U.S. resident.
-Form I-140 is just one of many immigration forms that are part of the green card category.
+Form I-140 is a specific employment-based green card application sent to USCIS.
+Employment-based green cards are physical cards that show someone’s permanent residency status in the United States.
+Form I-140 is an immigrant employment petition that allows an applicant to be eligible for a green card.
+Form I-140 is just one of many immigration forms in the green card category.

 Approval of your Form I-140 means you will be eligible for permanent residency.
 Your I-140 approval will specify which type of employment-based category you both applied and are eligible for.